Characterising Global Platforms: Centralised, Decentralised, Federated, and Grassroots: Mathematical Background

-We assume a potentially infinite set of agents $\Pi$ (think of all the agents that are yet to be born), but consider only finite subsets of it, so when we refer to a particular set of agents $P \subset \Pi$ we assume $P$ to be nonempty and finite.
+We assume a potentially infinite set of agents $\Pi$, but consider only finite subsets of it, so when referring to a particular set of agents $P \subset \Pi$ we assume $P$ to be nonempty and finite.
 We use $\subset$ to denote the strict subset relation and $\subseteq$ when equality is also possible.

 In the context of multiagent transition systems it is common to refer to the state of the system as \emph{configuration}, so as not to confuse it with the \emph{local states} of the agents.
-As standard, we use $S^P$ to denote the set $S$ indexed by the set $P$, and if $c \in S^P$ is a configuration over $S$ and $P$, we use $c_p$ to denote the member of $c$ indexed by $p \in P$.
+As standard, we use $S^P$ to denote the set of all total functions from $P$ to $S$, and if $c \in S^P$ is a configuration over $S$ and $P$, we use $c_p$ to denote the member of $c$ indexed by $p \in P$.